Coddiction-101/CodeByGulshan/README.md

 On the frontend side, I am actively learning and working with modern technologies and frameworks to create engaging, responsive, and accessible user interfaces.
 I enjoy the creative and technical challenges of designing seamless user experiences combined with clean code architecture.

 At the same time, I am deeply invested in strengthening my core programming skills through rigorous practice of DSA concepts.
-I believe that a solid understanding of data structures and algorithms is essential to writing high-quality code, optimizing performance, and solving complex problems effectively.
+A solid understanding of data structures and algorithms is essential to writing high-quality code, optimizing performance, and solving complex problems effectively.

-My learning journey includes structured challenges, hands-on coding, and practical projects, which I document and share on platforms like GitHub.
+My learning journey encompasses structured challenges, hands-on coding, and practical projects, which I document and share on platforms such as GitHub.
 This dual focus allows me to bridge the gap between intuitive frontend designs and efficient backend logic.

 I thrive on continuous learning, collaboration, and applying my skills to real-world problems.
 I am eager to contribute to impactful projects and work alongside talented developers to grow both technically and professionally.